sankarax/minix-v/README.md

 ## C Program Execution

-A Fibonacci program written in C is compiled using RISC-V GCC and executed directly on MINI-XV.
+A Fibonacci program written in C is compiled using RISC-V GCC and executed directly on MINIX-V.

 The complete data path was verified: